River City Raiders

 The River City Raiders (formerly known as the Missouri Monsters and the St. Louis Attack) were a professional indoor football team based in St. Charles, Missouri.
-They play their home games at Family Arena.
-As of February 2018 the River City Raiders website and social media pages have been removed.
-No formal announcement has ever been publicly made by the Raiders or their ownership after their final 2017 regular season game regarding their future or folding.
+They played their home games at Family Arena.

-The Raiders are the second indoor football team to be based in St. Charles, the other being the River City Rage who last played in 2009.
+The Raiders were the second indoor football team to be based in St. Charles, the other being the RiverCity Rage who last played in 2009.

 Franchise history

 2012

 The Monsters, originally known as the Kentucky Monsters, were created due to a dispute with the Northern Kentucky River Monsters, who played the Ultimate Indoor Football League's (UIFL) inaugural season in Highland Heights until the team and the UIFL agreed to part ways.
 The latter Monsters were created in an attempt to retain the UIFL's rights on the Bank of Kentucky Center and to prevent the original tenants from using the arena.
-The new Monsters organization had stated they would maintain the River Monsters' prior records.
 The objective of forcing the River Monsters out of the Northern Kentucky market succeeded and the team went dormant.
 However, once the River Monsters went dormant, the Kentucky Monsters also quietly folded prior to the 2012 season without playing any games in the UIFL and never getting further than naming a head coach.